 Making your organisation menopause friendly

-Under the Equality Act 2010, inappropriate and insensitive handling of the menopause could be considered as indirect sex and/or age discrimination.
+Under the Equality Act 2010, inappropriate and insensitive handling of menopause could be considered as indirect sex and/or age discrimination.
 In addition, severe menopausal symptoms could constitute a disability, invoking the protections associated with disability discrimination.

 As a business owner, you have a responsibility and duty to make reasonable adjustments for all employees who are classified as disabled and protect them from less favourable treatment.
 If you don’t, you risk the situation leading to an employment tribunal claim, as well as potential reputational damage and employee relations issues.